Singapore’s framework of minimum wage and training requirements, segmented by industry sector & occupation

 Wage requirements for part-time workers are pro-rated on a 44-hour basis.

-OPW wage requirements for March 2024 & later will be reviewed by the National Wages Council some time in 2023.
+OPW wage requirements for 30 Jun 2026 & later will be reviewed by the National Wages Council in 2025.

 (Click table to enlarge)